Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Analysis of Oceanography Data

-For data analysis, we consider an oceanography dataset of temperature, salinity, and oxygen from the Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) project \citep{johnson_soccom_2020}, consisting of measurements of these variables at different depths in the ocean collected by autonomous devices called floats.
-The SOCCOM project is part of the larger Argo project dedicated to float-based monitoring of the oceans \citep{wong2020argo, argo_argo_2023}.
-Most Argo floats collect only temperature and salinity data; we refer to them as Core Argo floats.
-However, some floats also collect BioGeoChemical (BGC) variables including oxygen, pH and nitrate; we refer to these as BGC Argo floats.
-The multivariate relationship of temperature, salinity, and oxygen can inform how one uses available Core Argo data to predict biogeochemical variables like oxygen.
+The data analysis focuses on an oceanography dataset of temperature, salinity, and oxygen from the Southern Ocean carbon and climate observations and modeling (SOCCOM) project \citep{johnson_soccom_2020}, consisting of measurements of these variables at different depths in the ocean collected by autonomous devices called floats.
+This project is part of the larger Argo project dedicated to float-based monitoring of the oceans \citep{wong2020argo, argo_argo_2023}.
+Most Argo floats collect only temperature and salinity data, referred to as Core Argo floats.
+However, some floats also collect biogeochemical (BGC) variables including oxygen, pH and nitrate; these are referred to as BGC Argo floats.
+The multivariate relationship of temperature, salinity, and oxygen can inform how one uses available Core Argo data to predict oxygen.
 The problem of estimating oxygen based on temperature and salinity data has received interest in \cite{giglio2018} and \cite{korte2022multivariate}.
-We focus on an area in the Southern Ocean bounded by 100 and 180 degrees of longitude from a depth of 150m in the ocean.
-We include data from the months of February, March, and April over the years 2017-2023, resulting in 436 total locations.
-We plot salinity and temperature data from SOCCOM BGC floats in Figure \ref{fig:argo_intro}.
+The data comes from an area in the Southern Ocean bounded by 100 and 180 degrees of longitude from a depth of 150m in the ocean.
+Data from the months of February, March, and April over the years 2017--2023 are used, resulting in 436 total locations.
+The salinity, temperature, and oxygen data are plotted in Fig. \ref{fig:argo_intro}.